Documentation

 API Reference

-Full API documentation is available on docs.rs/solverforge.
+Full published API documentation is available on docs.rs/solverforge.
+Source-line API maps for the local workspace live in the repository crates/*/WIREFRAME.md files.

 Sections